 This young lady from Willow Creative made an incredible mechanical mask that allows its wearer to control its mouth by moving their chin.
 The mechanism also moves its upper lip, nose and ears, and its eyes light up and move thanks to an Arduino Nano and a pair of mini servo motors.

 I love movies.
-When I travel, I often see if films were shot there and visit locations where films were shot.
-I also love movie props and the interesting furniture and sets.
+When I travel, I often see what movies were filmed at those places and visit the exact location of famous shots.
+I also love movie props and the interesting furniture and set pieces used to create the mood.
 Did you know others have the same enjoyment?

-Here’s some of the interesting resources if you’re interested your favorite movie locations and bits.
+Here’s some resources if you’re interested in visiting your favorite movie locations and bits.

 With bitcoin hitting all time highs and lows, it’s interesting to hear self-described pundits go on and on about the promises of crypto-currency.
 Surprisingly, one thing you don’t hear about is that the life of these currencies might be very limited now that quantum computers are becoming a reality.